sentclose/sentc-docs/docs/guide/e2ee/group.md

 ::::

-To fetch the connected group you can either fetch it from the group or from the user.
+To fetch the connected group, you can either fetch it from the group or from the user.
 From user requires the group id which was connected to the connected group.

 :::: tabs#p